 Caregivers and patients, thanks to “bring your own device” principle, use their personal smartphones to complete some basic healthcare manipulations.
 These include making records, scheduling appointments, sending reminders, or simply checking back.

 Today, healthcare apps for doctors and patients facilitate these routines, automate, and deal with them anew.
 Optimization of these processes with next gen mobile solutions across various devices (digital omnivores) is already the standard of the future.

 Moreover, doctors are supposed to become the major power to promote healthcare apps for patients as the tools to deal with basic routines and work as a channel between patients and caregivers.
 In other words, mobile apps will be recommended or even prescribed.

 This line is particularly beneficial for chronic disease management.
 MHealth apps, in this context, become patients’ ongoing companions.
 For example, Lymphoma Research Foundation in partnership with Across Health created the Focus on Lymphoma app (developed by Digiteum) to implement basic functinos such as in-app doctor-to-patient communication, remote monitoring, e-prescription renewal, etc. and help those who suffer from lymphoma get relevant information and stay connected with their caregivers.
 (Michael Grebennikov for TMCnet)

 Today, mHealth is already bound by a set of regulations that align technology in healthcare with existing systems.
 HIPAA and HITECH regulations, Food and Drug Administration (FDA) guidance, certification requirements are the starting points that regulate the way publishers design, engineer and distribute apps.
-Future healthcare solutions will better focus on risk-mitigation, data encryption, and fail safety, both for every personal device and the whole systems.
+Future healthcare solutions will better focus on risk-mitigation, data encryption, and fail-safety, both for every personal device and the whole system.

 Image credit: Deloitte